Manuel Bofarull Palau: Parliamentary career

 Bofarull entered politics fairly late, when he was approaching 50 years of age; at the time he was already a well-established Madrid notary and active member of numerous Catalan cultural and business organizations.
 There is nothing known about either the motives or circumstances of his engagement into political matters.
 In late 1905, during propaganda campaign prior to general elections scheduled for December, he decided to run in Vilademúls, a Catalan district with which he had nothing to do.
 It is unclear what mechanism got him fielded there.
 He stood as an independent candidate, yet a Carlist periodical advertised him as "nuestro amigo", pointing to his religiosity and regionalist Catalan spirit.
 He was eventually fairly easily defeated by a canalejista candidate, Manuel Raventós Doménech.

 In general elections of 1907 Bofarull again decided to run from Vilademúls, this time as a candidate of Solidaritat Catalana; during internal squabbling he gained the upper hand over Pere Rahola, who also aspired to this position.
 He was comfortably elected, having secured support of 4,606 out of 4,643 active voters.
 There is little known of his activity in Congreso de Diputados; the press of the era and the official Cortes service provide close to no information on his engagements.
 During the 1910 elections he stood in Vilademúls once more; this time, since Solidaritat has mostly disintegrated, as a Carlist candidate.
 He lost to Carlos Cusi de Miquelet.
-However, he re-calibrated his focus and few months later emerged as a candidate to the Senate from the Gerona province (of which Valdemúls formed part).
+However, he re-calibrated his focus and few months later emerged as a candidate to the Senate from the Gerona province (of which Vilademúls formed part).
 In the press he appeared either as carlista or as católico.
 Bofarull was supported by 193 of the electors and obtained the ticket, becoming one of 10 Carlists who served in the Senate in 1903–1923.
 In the upper chamber he remained fairly active; his engagements were mostly about development of the road infrastructure (and, to a lesser extent, railways) in Catalonia, though at times also beyond.
 His term expired in 1912.